PostoMETRO/PostoMETRO-Paper/README.md

 </div>

-We also compare our method with FastMETRO to show its improvement :eyes:
+We also compare our method with FastMETRO to show its improvement

 <div align="center">
   <img src="./assets/visualization.png" alt="vis">